thebrandonlucas/blog/src/routes/posts/lightning/micropayments/+page.md

 ## Conclusion

-This article just scratches the surface of what’s possible with micropayments.
-While there are significant problems remaining, both technical and psychological, I hope the above examples show how far we’ve already come — how many things are possible now that _weren’t_ possible just a couple years ago.
-There is often a tendency for people, even (perhaps especially) technologists, to be skeptical of what’s possible with tech that hasn’t been invented yet.
-And while we need healthy skepticism, in my view, Bitcoin and the Lightning Network should be evidence in favor of a fundamentally optimistic outlook.
+Micropayments have arrived on the web, and this article just scratches the surface of what’s possible.
+While there are significant technological and psychological problems remaining, I hope the above examples show how far we’ve already come -- and how much further we can go -- for a cleaner, freer, and more expressive internet.

-**Note:** I’m sure I made some mistakes writing this.
-If you find anything inaccurate, please let me know and I will update it.

-Check out the [companion presentation](https://youtu.be/6Vq6foKst54) to this article I did as a workshop at [Voltage](https://voltage.cloud/)